The second post in my series from the darkened room; sometimes I walk away.

 "The initial vulnerabilities, while easily detected by a competent level of reconnaissance, were missed by our commercial vulnerability scanners.
 We ran Nessus, NeXpose and OpenVAS against the target and these all missed the issues we identified.
 There were a couple of opensource tools that run manually identified the initial issues, as did our tool set but it was down to the testers experience and imagination to come up with the attacks.
 In the end, the only thing that was identified by automated tools was the HTTP PUT vulnerability.
 We had to manually trawl the source code of the site and test a lot of iterations to find a way to leverage the vulnerability.
 I still think we could have gone a lot further in the attack.
 We were able to mirror and capture all the card transactions, so the attack was viable from the financial crime viewpoint.
 Further, we were able to take over users accounts for newly registered users as we could set the random string used by the encryption salt function for user data to whatever we liked, rendering all encryption reversible to us.

-This was a great example of a firm doing most things almost right but not seeing the value in skilled attackers.
+This was a great example of a firm doing most things almost right but not seeing the value of skilled attackers.
 What started for them as a tick box exercise soon turned into a real penetration test.
 In all we spent three days on the test to complete the proof of concept attacks.

 As ever, we only had to be lucky once and, on this job, we got four hits of luck.